ciselab/CPS_repo_mining/analysis/grbl.md

 - It now seems that the bottleneck is the serial baudrate (which is good!)
 ### Antipattern Category
+X
 ### Keyword
 fast
 ### Note
+This commit does not change any performance-related features.
+A bug fix and edit on comments.

 ## Commit #35
 ### Hash